Article was originally published on April 16, 2019; updated on September 24, 2019.

-Social media was flooded with continuous coverage of the fire that broke out at Notre-Dame Cathedral in Paris on April 15.
-People from countries around the globe expressed loss as we watched this iconic, historic cathedral light up in flames as Paris firefighters fought to save as much of the building as possible.
+The initial response to the fire at the iconic cathedral was one of horror, with continuous coverage flooding social media.
+People from countries around the globe expressed loss as they watched Paris firefighters battle to save as much of the building as possible.

 Crowds of people remained in the streets, on the bridges around the island, praying together, singing and waiting for word that this important place would survive, that the art and relics stored inside were safe.

-They awoke this morning to an ashy, smokey scene.
+They awoke the next morning to an ashy, smokey scene.
 However, the fire was out.
 No one died or was injured in the process.
 The building still stood firm in its place.
 Rebuilding was promised.
 Perhaps, symbolic for many during Holy Week.
+The famous spire fell, but the structure was saved from total destruction when the Paris Fire Brigade switched its focus to saving the two stone bell towers instead of fighting a lost cause on the roof.

 CBSNews shared a peek from inside after the fire was extinguished: